 If in the teacher's judgment retention is probable, arrangements for a conference with the teacher, parents, and the principal will be made as soon as possible.
-Students may also be TRANSFERRED to the next grade.
-This denotes that the student is not performing at grade level, and a remedial or intervention plan is needed for the next school year to assist the student in reaching grade level by the end of the next academic year.

 ACCELERATION

 Acceleration of the student may be cautiously granted on the recommendation of the teacher, at the discretion of the principal, and with the approval of the parent(s).
 The child's social and emotional maturity must be seriously evaluated whenever acceleration is considered.